 first imprint Hollows of Heathrow, Hillingdon, and Hayes (inverted images of voids on the Western fringes of London) distributed with Billboards installed in the environment

 highway haikus announced with contributions from Will Self

 04.10.19 – 16.12.19

 site office installed and open to public behind Brunel’s iconic Lecture Centre

-funding agreed for conical forms [three listening devices] permanent public installation on Brunel University campus
+funding confirmed for stereo pair [two listening devices] permanent public installation on Brunel University campus

 imprint VCR [visual control room] printed and distributed

 29.10.2019 – 01.04.2020

 eleven windsocks for Brunel installed on buildings across campus